Mali Harries: Career

 Born in Cardiff, Harries attended Ysgol Gyfun Gymraeg Glantaf and graduated from the Bristol Old Vic Theatre School.

 She is married to actor Matthew Gravelle.
 She appeared alongside Gravelle in Baker Boys; each is married to another character in the series.
 They appear as husband and wife in the S4C drama Un Bore Mercher in 2017, which aired on BBC One in 2018 in an English-language version as Keeping Faith.

 In 2010, she was nominated for a BAFTA Cymru award for Best Actress in the Welsh language TV drama, Caerdydd.

 Between 2013 and 2016, Harries won critical acclaim as a star in the detective series Y Gwyll (titled Hinterland in English), the first bilingual Welsh-English series to air on the BBC.

 In 2014, Harries was voted into the top 10 of the Wales Online "Sexiest Woman in Wales" poll.

 Recently Harries has become known for her work with S4C, including the first series of Keeping Faith, her own crime documentary series Y Ditectif and long-running soap Pobol y Cwm.

+Personal life

+Mali Harries is married to fellow Welsh performer Matthew Gravelle.
+The couple have played each other's on-screen significant other in several TV shows.